 Using digital technology, we connect farmers to agricultural training, and often marry such training with improved access to finance, to agricultural inputs, and to specific market opportunities.

 Across Ghana, smallholder farmers cultivating less than five hectares of land are striking out in new directions to improve their yields, incomes and food security.
-AgroTech, a new program run by Grameen Foundation and its partners engages farmers through multimedia and on-the-ground advisors.
+AgroTech, a program run by Grameen Foundation and its partners has engaged farmers to adopt good agricultural practices and connect with new markets.

 Colombia’s Antioquia region is prized for its great agricultural potential.
 However, its capital city, Medellín, imports 71 percent of the food consumed by its residents, and malnutrition is prevalent in young children.